 - Touring work sites

-Some of the firms participating in the Weitzman School Externship Program pay a small stipend.
+Some of the firms participating in the Weitzman School Externship Program pay a small stipend to student externs.
 Students will be responsible for any travel or housing arrangements, meals, and any related expenses.
 There are a limited number of travel stipends available for students who apply.

 Following an application process, students will rank their top five firms based on descriptions provided by the firms.
 The firms will then be provided with the profiles of students who are interested in their office and will be able to choose their top five choices as well.
 Matches will then be made based on mutual selection.

 Externship sites will be communicated to students via email.
 Past participating firms: BLT Architects, Curtis + Ginsberg, Ewing Cole, FX Collaborative, Gensler, Handel Architects LLP, HOK, Hollwich Kushner, Jacklitsch/Gardner, Kieran Timberlake, Payette, Perkins Eastman, Perkins + Will, Related Companies, SOM, Studio Skaggs Kennedy, and Warren Techentin Architecture.